mblackgeo/flask-cognito-lib/README.md

     # The decorator will store the validated access token in a HTTP only cookie
     # and the user claims and info are stored in the Flask session:
     # session["claims"] and session["user_info"].
-    # Do anything login after the user has logged in here, e.g. a redirect
+    # Do anything after the user has logged in here, e.g. a redirect
     return redirect(url_for("claims"))